lad-sapienza/BraDypUS/bdus-docs/migration-from-v3.md

 #### Deprecated print.sqlSum

 The function `print.sqlSum` in the templates has been deprecated and no replacement has been provided.
 The funcion was scarcely (if ever) used.

+#### Deprecated print.simpleSum

+The function `print.simpleSum` in the templates has been deprecated.
+It can be easily replaced by manually summing values obtained by `print.value` method.
+The funcion was scarcely (if ever) used.

 #### Deprecated usage of span-n class